 Resources Used and Skills Needed

-- Staffing: The program has 40 full- or part-time staff, half of whom work on the clinical program, along with other programs at the Massachusetts General Hospital, and half who are focused on outreach, education, communications, technology, and fundraising.
-Behavioral health staff include seven clinicians who work with veterans, three who work with veterans with TBI, and three who work with families.
+- Staffing: The program has 54 full- or part-time staff, half of whom work on the clinical program, along with other programs at the Massachusetts General Hospital, and half who are focused on outreach, education, communications, technology, and fundraising.
+The Executive Director is a retired Brigadier General who commanded troops in both Iraq and Afghanistan.
+The Chief Medical Officer also directs the MGH Center for Anxiety and Traumatic Stress Disorders.
+Behavioral health staff include seven clinicians who work with veterans, five who work with veterans with TBI, and six who work with families.
 Most clinical staff also devote time to other activities, including research and public education.
-Outreach and education staff include two family-outreach workers, four veteran-outreach coordinators, a director of technology responsible for the program database and telemedicine, one individual responsible for communications and marketing, one individual responsible for social media and community events, and four part-time individuals from Massachusetts General Academy who conduct provider training and education.
+Outreach and education staff include two family-outreach workers, six veteran-outreach coordinators, a director of technology responsible for the program database and telemedicine, one individual responsible for communications and marketing, one individual responsible for social media and community events, and two individuals who coordinate community and clinical education.
 Other staff include a front-desk receptionist, a senior administrative practice manager, four full-time, in-kind fundraising staff at Massachusetts General, and a team of at least five part-time people at the Red Sox Foundation.

 Funding SourcesMassachusetts General Hospital; Red Sox Foundation; Major League Baseball; McCormick Foundation